Earthquake (1974 film): Plot

 Later, Graff's boss and father-in-law, Sam Royce, offers him the company presidency.
-Graff, conflicted between the promotion and his relationship with Denise, accepts the offer, but then discovers Remy convinced Sam to make the offer in exchange for ending his relationship with Denise and save their marriage.
+Graff, conflicted between the promotion and his relationship with Denise, accepts the offer, but then discovers Remy convinced Sam to make the offer in exchange for ending his relationship with Denise and saving their marriage.
 Enraged, Graff admits to the affair and ends their marriage.

 A 9.9 earthquake devastates Los Angeles, trapping Sam and others in a skyscraper.
 Sam helps his staff escape using a firehose but suffers a heart attack.
 Graff rescues him and takes him to safety.

 Corry is thrown from a collapsing footbridge into the Los Angeles River, becoming entangled in live cables.
 Denise rescues him but becomes trapped.
 Miles and Sal arrive in a truck, saving them and meeting Slade, who commandeers the vehicle to transport the injured.
 Miles uses his motorcycle to search for Rosa.

 Rosa is mistakenly arrested for looting by Jody's National Guard unit.
 Jody isolates her under false pretenses and later murders his housemates, thus using the chaos as cover for personal revenge.
 Graff, transporting co-workers, drops off Remy, Barbara, and Sam at Wilson Plaza, but Sam dies despite medical aid.
 Graff departs to find Denise and Corry.

 Slade commandeers Graff's car to transport the injured but struggles with the manual transmission, forcing Graff to drive.
 They encounter Jody's unit blocking the road.
 Rosa escapes the store, screaming for help, prompting Slade to return on foot.
 Slade kills Jody, saving Rosa.

 An aftershock destroys Wilson Plaza before Graff and Slade arrive.
 Graff learns survivors, including Remy, Denise, and Corry, are trapped in the underground garage.
 Ignoring advice, Graff and Slade drill through to rescue them.
 The Mulholland Dam collapses, thus flooding the area.
 Denise, Corry, and Dr. Vance escape, but Remy falls into the torrent.
 Graff dives after her, and both are swept away and drown.

 Slade escapes and searches for Graff but finds no trace.
 Denise, grieving, reunites with Corry.
 Slade and Rosa survey the devastated city as stunned survivors wander through the ruins.
 Fires rage as Los Angeles smolders in the aftermath.